nf-core/rnaseq/docs/usage.md

 ### `--compressedReference`

 By default, the pipeline assumes that the reference genome files are all uncompressed, i.e. raw fasta or gtf files.
-If instead you intend to use compressed or gzipped references, like directly from ENSEMBL
+If instead you intend to use compressed or gzipped references, like directly from ENSEMBL:

 ```
 nextflow run --reads 'data/{R1,R2}*.fastq.gz' --compressedReference \
     --genome ftp://ftp.ensembl.org/pub/release-97/fasta/microcebus_murinus/dna_index/Microcebus_murinus.Mmur_3.0.dna.toplevel.fa.gz \
-    --gtf ftp://ftp.ensembl.org/pub/release-97/gtf/microcebus_murinus/Microcebus_murinus.Mmur_3.0.97.gtf.gz \
+    --gtf ftp://ftp.ensembl.org/pub/release-97/gtf/microcebus_murinus/Microcebus_murinus.Mmur_3.0.97.gtf.gz
 ```

-This assumes that ALL of the reference files are compressed,
+This assumes that ALL of the reference files are compressed, including the reference indices, e.g. for STAR, HiSat2 or Salmon.
+For instructions on how to create your own compressed reference files, see the instructions below.
+This also includes any files specified with `--additional_fasta`, which are assumed to be compressed as well when the `--compressedReference` flag is used.

 #### Create compressed (tar.gz) STAR indices